Wet Nellie: Construction

 The submarine does not maintain a dry interior, and thus is a "wet sub" that requires occupants to don scuba gear.
-It was built by Perry Oceanographic, Inc., of Riviera Beach, Florida, United States, specifically for the film, using a Lotus Esprit S1 bodyshell, for about $100,000 at the time.
+It was built by Perry Oceanographic, Inc., of Riviera Beach, Florida, United States, specifically for the film, using a Lotus Esprit S1 bodyshell, for about $100,000.
 The wedge shape of the Esprit is designed to provide downforce, which would cause the submarine to dive.
 This undesirable force was compensated for by fins placed where the wheels would be in a conventional Esprit.
 The sub requires a crew of two to operate.
 It has four electric motors that allowed forward motion only.
 The interior bears no resemblance to that of a car, being just a platform for the scuba divers, and the equipment used to operate, drive, and power the sub.

 Filming

 During filming of The Spy Who Loved Me, the submarine was piloted by ex-U.S. Navy SEAL Don Griffin.
 The fictional history of the car in the film was that it was developed by Q-Branch of MI6, and its blueprints were stolen by KGB agent Anya Amasova (after Bond asked Amasova "How did you know about that?"
 Amasova replied, "I stole the blueprints of this car two years ago").
-In filming, six Esprits were used (tagged "PPW 306R"), though only one submarine.
+In filming, six Esprits were used (registration "PPW 306R"), though only one submarine.
 Three of the Esprits were just empty bodyshells which were used to show each phase of the car-to-submarine transformation.
+A miniature model was used for the car's initial underwater shot as it landed in the sea.
 Two unpowered dummy cars fitted with wheels were used to show the Esprit entering and emerging from the sea; the first was designed to be fired from an air cannon off the end of the pier, the second was towed by a rope buried under the beach with a sweeping brush fitted to the underside to cover the rope up as the car was tugged out.
 When an additional road car was needed for the chase sequences the producers borrowed Lotus chairman Colin Chapman's personal vehicle.